-All configuration options of the interferometer are available in the Configuration located in the Main Menu or in each measurement option in pull down menu Edit- >Configuration.
+All configuration options of the interferometer are available in the Configuration located in the Main Menu or in each measurement option in pull down menu Edit->Configuration.

-In the Configuration (Fig. 15.1) the user can configure the behavior of the HPI-3D during measurements and the appearance of the HPI Software.
-For example the language of the program can be changed - after installation the program opens in the language of the installed Windows system.
+In the Configuration (Fig. 19.1) the user can configure the behavior of the HPI-3D during measurements and the appearance of the HPI Software.
+For example, the language of the program can be changed - after installation the program opens in the language of the installed Windows system.
 Other panels are used to configure parameters of all types of measurements available with the system.

-Panel Interface
+19.2 Panel Interface

-In the Interface panel (fig. 16.1) the user can force the software to connect or reconnect with the laser over chosen interface.
+In the Interface panel (fig. 19.1) the user can force the software to connect or reconnect with the laser over chosen interface.
 In order to do this the user should choose the right communication interface (USB, Bluetooth or Simulator) and press Reconnect.
-After a while an appropriate message will be displayed (with communication success or failure).
+After a while an appropriate massage will be display appropriate message will be displayed (with communication success or failure).

-FIG. 16.1.
+FIG. 19.1.
 CONFIGURATION WINDOW - INTERFACE PANEL

-Panel WiMeteo
+19.3 Panel WiMeteo

-The options available in the WiMeteo panel (fig. 16.2) are used to control the operation of the wireless module.
+The options available in the WiMeteo panel (fig. 19.2) are used to control the operation of the wireless module.
 It is responsible for communication with environmental sensors and rotary encoder.

-FIG. 16.2.
+FIG. 19.2.
 CONFIGURATION WINDOW - WIMETEO PANEL